Course Info / Syllabus

 7. Switch back to the ubuntu user

 • Note that the ubuntu user does not have an account password.
-You’ll have to find a more administrative way to switch accounts…
+You’ll have to find a command that can end your session…

 8. Return to the ubuntu user’s home directory

-Part 4 - Get a crew
+Part 4 - Get a squad

 Perform the following exercise on your AWS instance.

-Reminder to replace references to bob with your username of first initial, last name (ex. jsmith)
+Reminder to replace references to BOB with your username of first initial, last name (ex. jsmith)

-1. Create a new group named crew
+1. Create a new group named squad

 Part 5 - sudo make me a sandwich